iaiamomo/cardboard_yolo/README.md

     - "dim": represents the dimension of the model
     - "devide": represents the GPU on which running the training
-    - "train_id": serves for tracing the log on ClearML, you can skip it
+    - "train_id": serves for tracing the log on ClearML.
+Remember to use an incremental number starting from 1 for each YOLOv8 task.
+It will be useful for tracking the `best.pt` model stored in the `training` folder of `yolov8`.
 4. Run the following script for each train
     ```python
-    cd src
+    cd src/training
     python3 yolov8_det.py   # YOLOv8 detection model
     python3 yolov8_cls.py   # YOLOv8 classification model
     python3 yolov8_seg.py   # YOLOv8 segmentation model